-Network+ is moderate in the RoleMath difficulty model: 35/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+Network+ sits at the core stage: CompTIA recommends A+ plus 9–12 months of hands-on experience in a junior network role (a recommendation, not a requirement).
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether networking fundamentals, cabling and wireless, IP addressing, routing and switching concepts, security basics, and troubleshooting matches the work you can already do.

 Key takeaways

-- The page maps the credential to role contexts such as Field Network Technician, Help Desk Technician, Network Security Engineer, then uses role tasks to shape study priorities.
+- The page maps the credential to role contexts such as Network Administrator, Junior Systems Administrator, Technical Support Engineer, then uses role tasks to shape study priorities.

 - Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.